smartmanoo/regp_assign/README.md

 Min Version JSE 1.6

 The source code of this program is provided with the application in the src folder.
 Run it with any editor that supports .java files.
+Otherwise, the jar file can be directly executed by double clicking.
 ------------------------
 INSTRUCTIONS:
 ------------------------------------